kagiko/vaultwarden-wiki/Starting-a-Container.md

 ```
 # using Docker:
-docker run -d --name bitwarden -v /vw-data/:/data/ -p 192.168.0.2:80:80 vaultwarden/server:latest
+docker run -d --name vaultwarden -v /vw-data/:/data/ -p 192.168.0.2:80:80 vaultwarden/server:latest
 ```

 # Starting the container

-If the container has been stopped by `docker stop bitwarden`, a reboot or any other reason you can just start it up again by using
+If the container has been stopped by `docker stop vaultwarden`, a reboot or any other reason you can just start it up again by using
 ```
-docker start bitwarden
+docker start vaultwarden
 ```

 # Customizing container startup